 |Dutiable value of the PPR||Reduced rate of duty||Standard rate of duty||Difference|

 |> $130,000* to $440,000||$2870 plus 5% of amount > $130,000||$2870 plus 6% of amount > $130,000||Rate reduction of 1%|

 |> $440,000 to $550,000||$18,370 plus 6% of amount > $440,000||Duty reduction of $3100|

 * For properties valued at less than $130,000, duty is calculated on a sliding scale at the general rate.
 This starts at 1.4 per cent for properties valued at $25,000 or less.
 For properties valued at more than $25,000 but less than $130,000 the rate is $350 plus 2.4 per cent of the dutiable value that exceeds $25,000.

 The PPR concession is only available to genuine purchasers for adequate consideration.

-This ensures that duty relief is available only to purchasers who provide full consideration for a property purchased (or fractional interest purchased) and not to those who have already benefited by purchasing at a heavily discounted price or receiving the property as a gift.
+This ensures duty relief is available only to purchasers who provide full consideration for a property purchased (or fractional interest purchased) and not to those who have already benefited by purchasing at a heavily discounted price or receiving the property as a gift.

 For all sales between related or associated parties, additional evidence is required to ensure that adequate consideration has been paid:

-- a valuation by a certified practising valuer who is a member of the Australian Property Institute or by a member of the Real Estate Institute of Victoria with sworn valuer accreditation.
+- valuation by a certified practising valuer who is a member of the Australian Property Institute or by a member of the Real Estate Institute of Victoria with sworn valuer accreditation.

 First home buyers